7 Best Beaches in Izu Peninsula

 1. Shirahama Beach (白浜海岸)

 Shirahama Beach is the most popular and the busiest beach in Izu Peninsula.
 It’s situated in Shimoda at southern part of the peninsula and can be accessed by bus from Izukyu Shimoda Station.
 The 800m long Shirahama Beach is known for its white sand and crystal clear water.
 It has a small shinto torii gates on the beach which creates a stunning scenery.
 During the summer season, there are many shops around the beach where you can get food, drinks and beach items.

 2. Sotoura Beach (外浦海岸)

-Sotoura Beach can be accessed within 10 mins drive from Shirahama beach to down south.
+Sotoura Beach can be accessed within 10 mins drive from Shirahama Beach to down south.
 It’s smaller and more relaxed comparing to Shirahama Beach, and is recommended for families or those who want to chill and feel the nature.
 This creek beach is calm and has a rocky shore where kids enjoy exploring nature and wildlife such as small fish and crabs.

 3. Iritahama Beach (入田浜)

-20 mins drive down south from Sotoura beach.
-Iritahama Beach is a true hidden gem with a chilled atmosphere and the beautiful landscape.
-The transparency of the sea water in this beach has been ranked as one of best in Japan.
+Iritahama is situated south of Sotoura Beach, approx 20 mins driving.
+Iritahama is a true hidden gem with a chilled atmosphere and the beautiful landscape.
+The transparency of the sea water in this beach has been ranked as one of the best in Japan.
 There are some resort hotels around the beach where you can enjoy short access to the beach or some offers a stunning beach view from the rooms.